csound-plugins/csound-plugins/docs/index.md

 * [tabrowlin](opcodes/tabrowlin.md): Copy a row from an f-table to another, interpolating between rows

+## bformdec2

+An opcode for decoding ambisonics with dual-band decoding and near-field compensation

+* [bformdec2](opcodes/bformdec2.md): Ambisonics decoding with dual-band decoding and near-field compensation

 ## jsfx

 A csound interface to the opensource implementation of jsfx (a jitted language for dsp)